santolucito/CPSC112-game/README.md

 You may be familiar with Candy Crush or Bewjewled.
 The goal is to swap items on a board to create matches of three or more.
 When such a match is created, those items disappear and you are awarded points.
 In our game the only goal is to score points.
 We are going to be building this game ourselves!

-The only file you will need to edit is Board.java located in the "freegemas" package.
+The only file you will need to edit is BoardHelper.java located in the "freegemas" folder (freegemas/src/com/siondream/freegemas/).
 The following instructions will be in reference to this file.
-The file is mostly complete, you will just be asked to fill in some missing parts.
-Reading, understanding, and editing someone else's code is one of most the painful and educational things you can do as a programmer.
+The file is has a collection of method headers that you will need to complete.
+These methods will be called by the rest of the project, in ways you don't need to worry about, to make the game fully functional.

-For this assignment we have given you a .zip file called CPSC112_Assignment4.zip which can be imported into your workspace as per the instructions in Resources/app_setup.html.
+For this assignment we have given you a .zip file called CPSC112\_Assignment4.zip which can be imported into your workspace as per the instructions in Resources/app\_setup.html.

 CPSC112_Assignment4.zip is a complete project that can be run as an Android, Desktop, or Web app.
-To run the desktop version, you simply click on the freegemas-desktop package in the sidebar in eclipse and press run.
+To run the desktop version, you simply click on the frontend-desktop folder in the sidebar (package explorer) in eclipse and press run.
 Likewise with Android.
 Feel free to test your code using either method.

 The whole project has a bit of a complicated structure - there are four different folders.
 The one titled "freegemas" contains the file you will be editing and is where all the logic is handled, while the other three "frontend-_____" are for the front end and you won't need to touch.
-Specifically, you need to edit freegemas/src/com.sionfream.freegemas/Board.java
+Specifically, you need to only need to edit freegemas/src/com.sionfream.freegemas/BoardHelper.java

 #Part 1
 13 points